 1Numeracy, 2Oral Communication, 3Working with Others, 4Continuous Learning, 5Reading Text, 6Writing, 7Thinking, 8Document Use, 9Digital

-These essential skills have been identified with in section 2.3 and/or 3.2 of your Contest Description.
-The top three Essential Skills for your area of competition have been identified on your Project and all other supporting project documents.
+These essential skills have been identified in section 2.4 and/or 3.2 of your Contest Description and if applicable, in your Project and all other supporting project documents.

 2. CONTEST INTRODUCTION